archesproject/arches-docs/docs/installing/installation.rst

 Building the frontend assets can sometimes be a source of challenge and frustration.
 Sometimes a "locked down" computer (with strict security configurations) may cause some trouble.
 If this is the case, you can try the following steps to interate toward a successful build.

-1. Edit your ``.yarnrc`` file to disable strict SSL.
+1. Configure ``npm`` to disable strict SSL.
-    To do so, navigate to your project's root directory and open the ``.yarnrc`` file in a text editor.
-Add the following lines to the end of the file:
     .. code-block:: bash

-        cafile null
+        npm config set cafile null
-        strict-ssl false
+        npm config set strict-ssl false

-2. **After the above edits, save the file.**
-3. Remove the ``node_modules`` folder and ``yarn.lock`` file if they exist:
+2. Remove the ``node_modules`` folder and ``package-lock.json`` file if they exist:
     .. code-block:: bash

         cd path/to/dir/my_project/my_project
         rm -rf node_modules
-        rm yarn.lock
+        rm package-lock.json

-4. If you’re using a virtual environment, activate it.
+3. If you’re using a virtual environment, activate it.
 ENV should be replaced with the name of your virtual environment.
     .. code-block:: bash

         source ENV/bin/activate

-5. Run your Arches Django server and leave it running.
+4. Run your Arches Django server and leave it running.
     .. code-block:: bash

         python manage.py runserver

-6. **Open a *new terminal* to complete the following steps below.**
+5. **Open a *new terminal* to complete the following steps below.**

-7. If you’re using a virtual environment, activate it as in step 4 above.
+6. If you’re using a virtual environment, activate it as in step 4 above.
 ENV should be replaced with the name of your virtual environment.
     .. code-block:: bash

         source ENV/bin/activate

-8. Navigate to the same directory as package.json, and install the frontend dependencies:
+7. Navigate to the same directory as package.json, and install the frontend dependencies:
     .. code-block:: bash

         cd path/to/dir/my_project/my_project
-        yarn install
+        npm install

-9. Once the dependencies are installed, build your static asset bundle:
+8. Once the dependencies are installed, build your static asset bundle:
     .. code-block:: bash

-        yarn build_development
+        npm run build_development

     If successful, you should see a message indicating that the build was successful.
 A successful build should make a message looking something like this: